welcome to the mayan ruins website .

 The acropolis includes 20 plazas, courtyards, and patios, making it one of the largest palace complexes in the Maya World.
 It is divided into two main sectors.
 The east sector, consisting of the North Court, Southeast Court and the Plaza of the Prisoners, was of a semi-public area.
 The larger west sector/Acropolis Group was a restricted elite residential complex.

 Structure XIII, located on the north side of the North Court, is a four-tiered pyramid platform.
 The platform base has a length of about 141 feet/43 meters.
-A central stairway leads up to a two-storey structure atop the pyramid summit.
+A central stairway leads up to a two-story structure atop the pyramid summit.
 A number of stelae are located here and place the date of the visible structure to the 8th century.
 A sub-structure dates back to the Preclassic.
 Four stelae and one altar are associated with this structure.

 Structure XIV was the main entryway into the North Court from the Jaguar Plaza, and is situated on the east side of the North Court.
 A broad central stairway leads up from the Jaguar Plaza to a superstructure having three entryways that opened into two galleries.